 - First, let’s prepare the taro!
 In a large saucepan, bring water to a boil.
 Add the raw chopped taro.
 Cover and boil on medium high until the taro is completely soft and a fork can go through it easily, about 25 minutes.
 Turn off the heat and drain the water from the cooked taro.

-- Use a fork and smash the taro into a smooth paste.
+- Use a fork and smash the taro.
+It should be paste-like, but feel free to leave some chunks in there for texture.
 Add the coconut milk and heavy cream to the paste and mix.
 If the mixture isn’t smooth, put the mixture into a blender and blend it.
 Set aside.

 - In a large mixing bowl, add all purpose flour, sugar, salt, and baking powder and mix together.

 - Add the cubed butter and mix in under the mixture is crumbly.
 You can use a stand mixer on low to do this, but try not to overmix it.

 - Add eggs, vanilla extract, and taro mixture.
 Mix until it’s all combined.
 The dough shouldn’t be too sticky, but if it is, add a tablespoon of flour at a time to get the right consistency.